 - quickly assess the situation

-- ensure safety for the rescuer, person in need and bystanders (this may mean moving the person in need)
+- Check for danger (assess and manage risks to the rescuer and others.
+This may mean moving the person in need)

 - send for help (call an ambulance).

 If the person is unresponsive and not breathing normally, follow the ANZCOR Basic Life Support Flowchart (Guideline 8).